Meditation Classes In Sydney

 What is meditation

-According to the dictionary, meaning ‘Meditation is to think deeply about a subject or question over a period of time for a spiritual pursuit or otherwise’.
-The old saying that a ‘healthy mind resides in a healthy body’ means that if your mind is at peace, your overall body or physical body is then healthy.
+According to the dictionary, ‘Meditation is to think deeply about a subject or question over some time for a spiritual pursuit or otherwise’.
+The old saying that a ‘healthy mind resides in a healthy body’ means that if your mind is at peace, your overall body or physical body is healthy.

-That means in order to enjoy good physical health you must have a sound mental and emotional state of mind.
+That means that to enjoy good physical health, one must have a sound mental and emotional state.

-In today’s world where we are living 24.7 in a mechanic or tech environment, where there is a fiercely competitive atmosphere in every sphere, where relations break so easily as tolerance is lost and anger is aggravated in seconds, meditation is what makes your mind working in the right direction and makes us emotionally stable.
+In today’s world, where we live 24/7 in a mechanic or tech environment, where there is a fiercely competitive atmosphere in every sphere, where relations break so easily as tolerance is lost and anger is aggravated in seconds, meditation is what gets your mind working in the right direction and makes you emotionally stable.

-Because of all this stress that our mind is exposed to, it causes a great impact on the hormones secreted by endocrine glands causing different levels of mental and emotional disorders which, if left neglected or untreated, affect our whole existence.
-They not only affect you but they also affect everyone around you including your family, friends and professional co-workers.
+All this stress that our mind is exposed to causes a significant impact on the hormones secreted by endocrine glands, causing different levels of mental and emotional disorders which, if left neglected or untreated, affect our whole existence.
+They affect everyone around you, including your family, friends, and professional co-workers.

-So meditation is important to take care of the mental and emotional health along with physical health.
+So meditation is essential to manage mental, emotional, and physical health.

 Types of meditation

 Meditation is a type of yoga or sadhana.
-Though generally, every type of meditation aims to calm the mind there are various types of meditation.
-Although there isn’t a right or wrong way to meditate, it’s important to find a practice of meditation that you need and suits your personality.
+Though generally, every kind of meditation aims to calm the mind, there are various types of meditation.
+Although there isn’t a right or wrong way to meditate, it’s essential to find a practice of meditation that you need and suits your personality.

 1. Mindful meditation